helia-vafaei/computer_vision/README.md

 5. Edge tracking by hysteresis
 # morphological_knowledge
 In this section, without using the built-in library functions and by applying morphological knowledge, I extracted the skeletons of the images.
 Then, by saving the steps of skeleton extraction, I reconstructed the original images from the skeletons.
+# SAM
+The SAM (Segment Anything Model) is a model for image segmentation that produces high-quality masks of objects within an image.
+It is used for various segmentation applications.
+In the SAM notebook, you can see examples of the masks generated for an image.